bioarpit1/Arpit-Mishra-Resume/README.md

 **Genome editing:**

-- Heterologus Purification and characterization of naturally accuring high fedelity CAS9 from _francisella novicida_ (FnCAS9)
+- Heterologous Purification and characterization of naturally occurring high fidelity CAS9 from _francisella novicida_ (FnCAS9)
 - Optimized in vitro cleavage assay (IVC) for comparing SpCAS9 and FnCAS9
-- Comparison of enzyme kinetics for cleavage using IVC and bio-physical methods.
+- Comparison of enzyme kinetics for cleavage using IVC and biophysical methods.
 - In vivo genome editing optimization for FnCAS9 in mouse embryonic stem cells.
-- Off target comparison between FnCAS9 and Sp CAS9 using ChIP-seq.
+- Off-target comparison between FnCAS9 and Sp CAS9 using ChIP-seq.
-- supplied FPLC Purified and activity tested SpCAS9 and FnCAS9 to many labs across the institute.
+- Supplied FPLC Purified and activity tested SpCAS9 and FnCAS9 to many labs across the institute.

 **Synthetic biology:**

-- investigated the effects of various ionic liquids on DNA-small molecule interection using bio physical method such as CD spectroscopy,UV melting and isothermal titration calorimetry(ITC)
+- investigated the effects of various ionic liquids on DNA-small molecule interaction using biophysical methods such as CD spectroscopy, UV melting, and isothermal titration calorimetry(ITC)

 **Educational Background**

-**PhD in Bio** – **Technology** Institute of Genomics and integrative biology , New Delhi and Savitribai Phule Pune University,Pune India
+**Ph.D. in Bio** - **Technology** Institute of Genomics and integrative biology, New Delhi and Savitribai Phule Pune University, Pune India

 **Masters (MSc) in Microbiology**–TheMaharaja Sayajirao University of baroda, Vadodara, India